Ibague Tolima Department, Colombia Travel Guide

 Savor Bizcochos de Achira, Pan de Yuca, and other traditional breads and biscuits from local bakeries.

-For an authentic taste, seek out dining establishments that focus on Tolimense dishes.
+For a true taste, seek out dining establishments that focus on Tolimense dishes.
 Lunch menus often present the best value.